logon84/script.module.horus/README.md

 # script.module.horus MOD

-The mod allows reading specially formatted channel list ONLY from https://pastebin.com.
+This MOD allows reading specially formatted channel list ONLY from https://pastebin.com.
 The format should be CHANNEL_NAME\nACESTREAM_ID, that is, alternating lines for name and id.
 Example of pastebin channel list format:

 Liga Tv Bar 1080
 268361065992567230d35c0d62f02ffdebe8be2d